Discovering O Taiwanese Food

 Oyster Omelette

-A popular street food, the oyster omelette is a delicious combination of fresh oysters, eggs, and a starchy batter, topped with a sweet and savoury sauce.
-The texture is unique, crispy on the outside and gooey on the inside, making it a must-try.
+This popular street food mixes fresh oysters, eggs, and a starchy batter, topped with a sweet and savoury sauce.
+It is crispy on the outside and gooey on the inside.

 Bubble Tea